 At this point, you have already learned how and why to add vectors (or one-dimensional matrices).
 It allows the computer to crunch large amounts of data (and predict hourly wages for a large number of persons).
 I would love to go more deeply into this topic but I just found a beautiful article that will teach you linear algebra in a visual manner.
 Check out this awesome blog article for further reading on this topic.

-The numpy array is the core object of the whole numpy library.
-You have to know it by heart before you can go on and understand the operations provided by the numpy library.
-So what is the numpy array?
+The NumPy array is the core object of the whole library.
+You have to know it by heart before you can go on and understand the operations provided by the NumPy library.
+So what is the NumPy array?

 It’s a data structure that stores a bunch of numerical values.
 But there are important restrictions of which values to store.

 First, all numerical values have the same data type.
-In many numpy tutorials, you will find the terminology: “numpy arrays are homogeneous”.
+In many NumPy tutorials, you will find the statement: “NumPy arrays are homogeneous”.
 This means the same thing: all values have the same type.
-In particular, these are the possible data types of a numpy array:
+In particular, these are the possible data types of a NumPy array: